“If you want a picture of the future, imagine a boot stamping on a human face – forever.”

 Authority creep as agencies seek more information

 Such agencies stepping forward seeking to circumvent meta-data restrictions create an Orwellian phenomenon of what is also known as the ‘authority creep.’
 The ‘authority creep’ sets a dangerous precedent of increasing state bodies seeking unwarranted access to the private data and personal information of citizens.
 In the present climate of social stratification, increasing surveillance of citizens sacrifices the right to privacy with the growth of the digital footprint.

-Australia’s very own champion of human rights, the Minister of Home Affairs, Peter Dutton, unsurprisingly encourages the hastening of the bill to be passed as he continues to politicise national security.
+Australia’s very own champion of human rights, the Minister of Home Affairs, Peter Dutton, unsurprisingly encourages the hastening of the bill’s passing as he continues to politicise national security.
 Peter Dutton aims to capitalise upon the recent arrest of three men suspected of planning a terrorist attack in Melbourne.
-HIs aim is to push parliament to give ‘urgent access’ to encrypted information.
+His aim is to push parliament to give ‘urgent access’ to encrypted information.
 This is a transparent effort in concealing ulterior motives at best.